gbtsui/cipher/README.md

 mostly just a fun little side project to distract me from my burnout and also to learn how to use RegEx because I hate RegEx and I believe that no end user should need to know how to use it to encrypt things.

+**Update 13 March 2025: I did not end up having to use RegEx at all.
+Maybe in a future release.**

+## Build Instructions
+#### Prerequisites
+- Node.js v23.9.0
+- npm

+### Linux
+1. Run the provided `./build` in your terminal.
+2. Run `./cipher` and you should be good to go.

+### Windows
+1. Run `.\cipher.bat` and ignore any Windows Defender prompts saying that it's malware.
+Why would this be malware?
+You can literally look through the source code to confirm that it isn't.